dev-KC20/ocr-p12/README.md

 ---

-## Epic Events API documentation

-### Introduction
+## Introduction

 Epic Events does host the funniest and greatest parties in this quarter of the Universe.
 We manage the full event to ease all the tedious preparation work for our Very Important Clients!

+For Managing its Customer Relations, Epic Events uses an internal CRM solution which allows to create & deal with Users, Clients, Contracts and follow Events.

-Our I.T department has just improved and secured our internal CRM to support our Customer's and our own business.
+Our I.T department has just improved and secured the internal CRM solution to better support our Customer's and our own business.
 For our partners to develop mobile front-end applications as well as for our own staff, we release our API Rest server.

 You will find here guidance and a brief introduction on how to install and use our secured API server.

-**Have fun, Dev!**
+**Have fun, Devs!**